-I will not talk about these details because they’re very easy.
-The only point that I want to clarify is the classification, because it’s necessary select all the checkboxes to provide updates for everything.
-About the Products, I will select only Windows Server 2019, but you should choose the operating system and software you have in your infrastructure.
+I will not go over the details because they’re very easy.
+The only point that I want to clarify is the classification, because it’s necessary to select all the checkboxes to provide updates for everything.
+On the Products, I will select only Windows Server 2019, but you should choose the operating system and software you have in your infrastructure.

-NB: remember that Office 365 ProPlus cannot be managed via WSUS.
-The product is present into the catalog but, unless you have SCCM, there’s no way to provide updates for it.
+Note: remember that Office 365 ProPlus cannot be managed via WSUS.
+The product is present in the catalog but unless you have SCCM, there’s no way to provide updates for it.
 More details are available in this article: https://blogs.technet.microsoft.com/wsus/2016/04/13/office-365-client-updates-via-wsus/

-Meanwhile your WSUS is working to synchronize the catalog, we have time to create the Group Policy to set our computers to use local server to catch updates.
-In this an important aspect because there are many schools about the strategy to apply.
+While your WSUS is working to synchronize the catalog, we have time to create the Group Policy to set our computers to use the local server to catch updates.
+This is an important aspect because there are many articles about the strategy to apply.
 It’s a must to set the auto-install policy for clients, but, for most servers, you should set the download mode only and install the updates manually during the non-business hours; you could also have a bunch of servers that can be installed automatically (depends if there’s a critical Line-of-Business application).

-Create a new GPO called Manage WSUS – Server (for client could be Manage WSUS – Client) into the OU where servers are collocated; don’t forget the OU Domain Controllers to avoid downloading the patches from external for each DC.
+Create a new GPO called Manage WSUS – Server (for clients it can be Manage WSUS – Client) into the OU where servers are collocated.
+Don’t forget the OU Domain Controllers to avoid downloading the patches from external for each DC.

-The parameters to manage updates are available into folder Computer Configuration – Policies – Administrative Templates – Windows Components – Windows Update
+The parameters to manage updates are available in the folder Computer Configuration – Policies – Administrative Templates – Windows Components – Windows Update

 The most important settings to change are: